-The interviews and comparison against SEM best practices led the team to draw four conclusions and develop five recommendations:
+The interviews and comparison against SEM best practices led the team to draw six conclusions and develop seven recommendations:

-Conclusion 1 – The team found that, generally, program implementers are utilizing the SEM Best Practices Report findings.
-Implementers are following recommendations in the SEM Best Practices Report for handling non-routine events (NREs) and other facility adjustments, modeling strategies and goodness of fit, and determining when to conduct top-down or modeling vs. bottom-up or engineering savings calculations.
-The evaluation team also identified additional documentation released in October 2020 and not covered in the SEM Best Practices report to address NREs, from IPMVP’s Application Guide on Non-Routine Events and Adjustments which are relevant and should also be incorporated into the SEM program design in Connecticut.
+Conclusion 1 – The team found that, generally, program implementation vendors are utilizing the SEM Best Practices Report findings.
+Implementation vendors are following recommendations in the SEM Best Practices Report for handling non-routine events (NREs) and other facility adjustments, modeling strategies and goodness of fit, and determining when to conduct top-down or modeling vs. bottom-up or engineering savings calculations.
+The evaluation team also identified additional documentation released in October 2020 and not covered in the SEM Best Practices report to address NREs, from IPMVP’s Application Guide on Non-Routine Events and Adjustments, which are relevant and should also be incorporated into the SEM program design in Connecticut.

-Recommendation 1 – As the program’s participation enrollment increases in the future, the PAs should perform an independent review of implementers’ modeling approaches to ensure that the established standards per the best practices report are met.
-If non-routine adjustments (NRA) are warranted due to the identification of an NRE in the baseline or implementation or reporting period, the implementers should identify the static factor changes, document them along with the actual dates, and be prepared to use IPMVP provided procedures for various NRA methods that must be used before switching to the bottom-up calculation approach per IPMVP’s Application Guide on Non-Routine Events and Adjustments.
-Participants should be required to track planned and unplanned facility shutdowns and other NREs and report them to the program staff and vendors.
+Recommendation 1 – If non-routine adjustments (NRA) are warranted due to the identification of an NRE in the baseline or implementation or reporting period, the implementation vendors should identify the static factor changes, document them along with the actual dates, and be prepared to use IPMVP provided procedures for various NRA methods that must be used before switching to the bottom-up calculation approach per IPMVP’s Application Guide on Non-Routine Events and Adjustments.
+Subsequently, if the data stabilizes with facility operations and good fit metrics can be demonstrated at a later stage of SEM implementation period, implementation vendors should be open to revert to top-down analysis models as applicable.
+Participants should be required to track planned and unplanned facility shutdowns and other NREs and report them to the utility program staff and vendors.

-Conclusion 2 – Enrollment in the program has persisted to be very low over the past 3 years.
+Conclusion 2 – Enrollment in the program has remained very low over the past three years.
 Broader market conditions and certain program-specific elements as described below have been reported as reasons for low participation.
 The expectation was to enroll 12 participants annually (per Statewide Plan).
 In 2020, enrollment was zero; in 2021, enrollment was two; and by Q4 2022, enrollment was six.
 Ramp up, although happening, is slow.
-Evaluators found the low enrollment to be a function of five factors: (1) Lack of program awareness and understanding, (2) Low program incentives, (3) Labor shortages, (4) Length of commitment required, and (5) COVID-19 related impacts reported by implementers and participants when discussing program barriers (i.e., not being able to go on-site to recruit participants).
-With continued low enrollment, there is a risk that the time and costs associated with the program will not be worth the expected value.
+Evaluators found the low enrollment to be a function of five factors: (1) lack of program awareness and understanding, (2) labor shortages, (3) length of commitment required, (4) COVID-19 related impacts reported by implementation vendors and participants when discussing program barriers (i.e., not being able to go on-site to recruit participants), and (5) low program incentives.
+Continued low enrollment presents a risk that the time and costs associated with the program will not be worth the expected value.
+As the impacts of COVID-19 abate over time, some of the factors revealed during the current evaluation may subside.
+An evaluation of Xcel Energy’s SEM program revealed that cost-effectiveness had been reached – in large part, by increasing the average project savings even while engaging a relatively small number of customers.
+Methods to recruit customers for SEM programs in other states included program administration or implementation vendor outreach, account manager outreach, or customer-initiated recruitment.